Back to Blog

 What Changed

-2025 produced more hype cycles than breakthroughs, so the real work was identifying what actually mattered.
-The trends with staying power were the ones that improved clarity, trust and structure.
-AI Overviews, AEO, content engineering, UGC authority and structured content became the true drivers of visibility.
+2025 produced more AEO hype cycle moments than breakthroughs, so the real work was separating signal from noise.
+The AEO vs SEO debate intensified, but the trends with staying power were the ones that improved clarity, trust and structure.
+AI Overviews, AEO, Content Engineering, UGC authority and structured content became the true drivers of visibility.

 Legal and economic pressure also began reshaping how AI models access publisher data.
 Cloudflare’s AI bot blocking, new licensing deals and Microsoft’s Publisher Content Marketplace all pointed toward a world where data pipelines are paid, controlled and no longer based on wide-open crawling.